Humboldtian model of higher education: Impact

 These principles, in particular the idea of the research-based university, rapidly made an impact both in Germany and abroad.
 The Humboldtian university concept profoundly influenced higher education throughout central, eastern, and northern Europe.
 It was in competition with the post-Revolutionary French concept of the grandes écoles.
 The French system lacked the freedom of German universities and instead imposed severe discipline and control over curriculum, awarding of degrees, conformity of views, and personal habits, instituting, for example, a ban on beards in 1852.
 Universities built on the Humboldtian model have provided students with the ability to address recalcitrant problems, leading to major scientific breakthroughs with important economic effects.

 American universities, starting with Johns Hopkins University, were early to adopt several of the German educational and scientific principles, which during the 20th century were globally recognized as valuable.

-One flaw with the Humboldtian model is that unlike English universities, German universities traditionally did not provide housing for their students.
+One difference to the Humboldtian model is that unlike English universities, German universities traditionally did not provide housing for their students.
 Following in the footsteps of the great German universities, the University of California adhered to that rule for over 80 years after its 1868 founding.
 After Clark Kerr became the first chancellor of UC Berkeley in 1952, he shifted UC Berkeley from the German model to the English model in which universities assume responsibility for providing and operating student housing.

 In 1921, German students first began to form local private self-help organizations called Studentenwerke, spanning multiple universities, to construct the residence halls and cafeterias which their universities had failed to provide them.
 From 1969 to 1975, these organizations were transitioned from private non-profits to state-run non-profits.